RosettaCommons/demos/public/zinc_site_redesign/README.md

 ## Details

 For most Python scripts, running with a -h option will give a list of available options.
 To run the commands shown below, you will either need to set your ROSETTA_TOOLS environment variable to point to the Rosetta/tools directory, or you will need to replace $ROSETTA_TOOLS with the path to your Rosetta/tools directory manually.
 (To set the environment variable temporarily, for the current session, use ```ROSETTA_TOOLS=<path_to_Rosetta_tools_directory>```.
 For example, if your Rosetta tools directory were /programs/Rosetta/tools/, use ```ROSETTA_TOOLS=/programs/Rosetta/tools```.

+Each of the following commands is intended to be run from the relevant subdirectory for the step.
+For example, before running the first command, navigate to the 1_Analyze_ZincSite subdirectory.

 1. Given a PDB file, obtain the co-ordination sphere details of metal (how many protein-metal, and HETATM-metal interactions, in what geometry in each chain).